 This is where Advanced Micro Solutions can help.
 From the outset, we have made a point to ensure our software can handle both 1099 contractors and W-2 employee payroll.
 We provide digital facsimiles of both W-2 and 1099 forms for easy completion and data input.
 Our software can then help store these forms for easy access, and you’ll almost never have to enter the same data twice.
 Finding a user-friendly payroll and accounting software is an essential part of any small business’s journey, and we’re here to make it easier.

-If you’re unsure if AMS can handle your W-2 employees or 1099 contractors, we encourage you to take us for a test drive.
+If you’re unsure if AMS can handle your W-2 employees or 1099 contractors, we encourage you to take our 1099 Software for a test drive.
 Our products are available in the form of free, downloadable demos for you to browse at your leisure.
 Rather than gambling on an accounting product, we want you to fully understand the scope and breadth of our software tools.
 If you have any questions, please contact our Sales and Information team at 800-536-1099.
 If you’re choosing a W-2 employee vs 1099 contractor, we have the tools to handle any option.

 IRS Rules and Guidance